mumbereh/First-portfolio/README.md

-If you want to clone this repository, clone into your desire folder and enter "git clone https://github.com/mumbereh/first-portfolio.git into your terminal
+If you want to clone this repository, clone into your desire folder and enter "https://github.com/mumbereh/first-portfolio.git into your terminal